Repo-Factory/Learn-Chinese/README.md

 - Create new directory and copy in app.py as well as the files in the root directory of this project
 - Create a virtual environment and run python -m pip install -r requirements.txt
 - Manually run python -m pip install pynput and python -m pip install lxml

+If someone theoretically wanted to install the program, I wrote a series of batch scripts to automate setting up the project.
+If the user already had python3 installed on a windows machine everything could theoretically be set up in less than 5 minutes.
+Simply pull the code from GitHub and double click the install.bat file.
+When it's done running, a terminal window inside the activated virtual environment will be on the screen, and all you have to do is type in install2 in the cmd.
+After that it will install all dependencies and run the program automatically.